apache/apisix/docs/en/latest/architecture-design/apisix.md

 The APISIX core handles the important functions like matching Routes, load balancing, service discovery, configuration management, and provides a management API.
 It also includes APISIX Plugin runtime supporting Lua and multilingual Plugins (Go, Java , Python, JavaScript, etc) including the experimental WASM Plugin runtime.

 APISIX also has a set of [built-in Plugins](https://apisix.apache.org/docs/apisix/plugins/batch-requests) that adds features like authentication, security, observability, etc. They are written in Lua.
+##Here is an overview of the architecture

+1.Nginx: APISIX is built on top of Nginx, an open source web server that is known for its high performance and scalability.
+Nginx acts as a reverse proxy and is responsible for routing the client requests to the appropriate backend service.

+2.Lua: APISIX is implemented in Lua, a lightweight programming language that is easy to learn and highly extensible.
+Lua is used to write plugins and extensions that can be added to APISIX to add custom functionality.

+3.Etcd: APISIX uses etcd, a distributed key-value store, to store its configuration data.
+The configuration data includes information about the backend services, the routes, and the plugins that are used by APISIX.

+4.REST API: APISIX provides a REST API that can be used to configure and manage the gateway.
+The REST API allows developers to add new routes, plugins, and services, as well as modify the existing configuration.

+5.Plugin System: APISIX has a plugin system that allows developers to extend the functionality of the gateway.
+APISIX provides a number of plugins out of the box, such as rate limiting, authentication, and SSL termination, but developers can also create their own custom plugins.

+6.Load Balancing: APISIX provides load balancing capabilities out of the box.
+It can distribute traffic evenly across multiple backend services, improving reliability and scalability.

+7.Caching: APISIX has a built-in caching system that can be used to cache responses from backend services.
+This can improve performance and reduce the load on the backend services.

+8.Service Discovery: APISIX can use service discovery systems, such as Consul or ZooKeeper, to automatically discover backend services and configure routing accordingly.

+9.Metrics: APISIX provides metrics and monitoring capabilities that can be used to monitor the performance of the gateway and the backend services.

 ## Request handling process